cicsdev/cics-java-j2cprog/README.md

 ## Reference

-* More information about this sample can be found in the accompanying tutorial [Generating Java Records from COBOL with Rational J2C Tools](blog.md)
+* More information about this sample can be found in the accompanying IBM developer tutorial [Generate Java records from COBOL with IBM Developer J2C tools](https://developer.ibm.com/tutorials/generating-java-records-from-cobol-with-rational-j2c-tools/)

 * To download the COBOL EDUPGM sample see this [CICSDev Git repository](https://github.com/cicsdev/cics-java-jzosprog)